ziorwebdev/easy-file-uploader/readme.txt

 == Frequently Asked Questions ==

-= Does this work without Elementor Pro? =
+= What forms are supported by the Easy DragDrop File Uploader? =
-No, Elementor Pro is required because this plugin extends its form module.
+Easy DragDrop File Uploader currently supports Elementor Pro Forms and Contact Form 7 (CF7).

 = Where are uploaded files stored? =
 By default, uploaded files are stored in the WordPress uploads directory.